lukeSchwade/FAQ-Accordion/README.md

  - better understanding of media breakpoints, and 'mobile first' design
  - Much better understanding of using and manipulating svg files within the DOM
  - Hover animations
+ - Proper use of Object constructors, especially useful for organizing animations and more complex code

 ```html
 <h1>Some HTML code I'm proud of</h1>